DeviVaraPrasadJ-dev/Terraform-simple-resource/README.md

 # Terraform-simple-resource
-In Jenkins file, Using terraform provision an ec2 instance,
+In Jenkins file, Using terraform provision an ec2 instance